joboccara/my-media-store/instructions/iteration1.md

 # Iteration 1: compute price

 Now we want to make money!
 Let's add some price to our items.
-Product price is available as a standalone endpoint (`product_prices_controller`), returning only the price for the required product.
+Product price is displayed in the products list.

 Here are the pricing rules we want to use: